Last Updated: July 22, 2024

 At the 2012 U.S. Open, Furyk led after 54 holes and was the leader late into the final day of the tournament before suffering from two bogeys on the 16th and 18th holes.
 He finished in a tie for fourth place.
 He also was on course to win the WGC-Bridgestone Invitational in 2012 but shot a double-bogey on the final hole.
 At the 2013 PGA Championship, Furyk led by one stroke going into the final day but lost the lead during the front nine of the day.
 He was luckier the following year.
 At the 2013 BMW Championship, he shot a 12-under-par score of 59, becoming the sixth player to shoot a 59 on the PGA Tour.

-In July of 2014, Furyk held the 54-hole lead at the RBC Canadian Open.
+In July 2014, Furyk held the 54-hole lead at the RBC Canadian Open.
 However, his nearest competitor, Tim Clark, produced five birdies in the last eight holes to claim the title.
-The following year, in 2015, he almost won at the AT&T Pebble Beach National Pro-Am but ended up finishing with one of the worst rounds of the day.
-He finally ended his long slump of no wins in April of 2015 when he won the RBC Heritage event.
+The following year, he almost won at the AT&T Pebble Beach National Pro-Am but ended up finishing with one of the worst rounds of the day.
+He finally ended his long slump of no wins in April 2015 when he won the RBC Heritage event.

-He then had to sit out much of the rest of the 2015 season due to wrist injury.
+Jim then had to sit out much of the rest of the 2015 season due to a wrist injury.
 He also missed part of the 2016 season.
-He returned for the 2016 U.S. Open in June of that year where he finished in a tie for second place.
+He returned for the 2016 U.S. Open in June of that year, where he finished in a tie for second place.
 In August, he shot a 12-under-par score of 58 in the final round of the Travelers Championship.
 He became the first player to shoot a 58 in a PGA Tour event.
 Furyk served as the United States Ryder Cup captain in 2018.

-In August of 2020, Furyk made his debut on the PGA Tour Champions after having turned 50 that year.
+In August of 2020, Jim made his debut on the PGA Tour Champions after having turned 50 that year.
 He won The Ally Challenge in his first start on the tour.
 In his second start on the PGA Tour Champions, he won the PURE Insurance Championship.
-In July of 2021, he won his first senior major tournament, the U.S. Senior Open.
+In July 2021, he won his first senior major tournament, the U.S. Senior Open.

 Personal Life